openstack/nova/doc/source/contributor/testing.rst

 Reporting Test Coverage
 =======================

-For details on plans to report the current test coverage, please see:
+For details on plans to report the current test coverage, refer to :doc:`/user/feature-classification`.
-:doc:`/feature_classification`

 Running tests and reporting results
 ===================================